 Itchy eyes, also known as ocular pruritis, are a very common problem.
+Itchy eyes are usually caused by an allergy or by a condition called dry eye syndrome.
 You might also have itchy eyelids, usually at the base of the eyelashes, and your eyes and/or eyelids might be swollen.

 What causes itchy eyes?

 The most common cause of itchy eyes is an allergy.
 Itchy eyes can be triggered by exposure to pollen, animal fur, mould, dust mites, make-up or eye drops.
-Your body reacts to the trigger by releasing histamine, causing the blood vessels in your eye to dilate and irritating the nerve endings so your eyes water.
-When your eyes get red because of an allergy, it is known as allergic conjunctivitis (also called pink eye or red eye).
+The body reacts to the trigger by releasing histamine, causing the blood vessels in the eye to dilate and irritating the nerve endings so the eyes water.
+When the eyes get red because of an allergy, it is known as allergic conjunctivitis (also called pink eye or red eye).

 Allergic conjunctivitis is more common at certain times of the year, although you can still have it all year round.
 It also causes a runny nose, scratchy throat and sneezing.